What is chronic myeloid leukemia?

 - Chronic lymphocytic leukemia (CLL)

-The rest of this document has information on chronic myeloid leukemia (CML) only.
-Separate American Cancer Society documents on other forms of acute and chronic leukemias are available.
+The rest of this document is only about chronic myeloid leukemia (CML).
+American Cancer Society documents on other forms of acute and chronic leukemias are available.
 This document does not have information on chronic myelomonocytic leukemia (CMML), which is covered in our separate document, Leukemia: Chronic Myelomonocytic .